Eggplant run: Background

 The eggplant was first documented in October 2012, three months after Spelunky HD was released on the Xbox Live Arcade, and resulted in a large amount of speculation among the Spelunky community as to what purpose the eggplant may serve.
-It was not until the game's PC release in August 2013 that players were able to look into the game's source files and discover the sprites of King Yama's eggplant face.
+It was not until the game's PC release in August 2013 that players were able to look into the game's data files and discover the sprites of King Yama's eggplant face.
 Using a cheat engine, YouTuber chaindead brought the eggplant to the final boss and demonstrated what happens when the item collides with King Yama's head.
 Several weeks later, a full "eggplant run" of Spelunky was completed in the game's cooperative mode.
 In this mode, mystery boxes are more abundant, and one player can hold on to the eggplant while the other advances through the levels.
 It was still unknown if an eggplant run would be possible in the game's single-player mode.

 Execution

 An eggplant run is very difficult to accomplish in a single-player game.
 In order to get an eggplant in single-player mode, one needs to get a random seed in which a mystery box and one of Kali's sacrificial altars appear in the same level.
 Subsequently, the player needs to carry the fragile eggplant through each of the game's levels while simultaneously executing a sequence of actions that allows the player character to access the "hell" world of the game, where King Yama can be found.
-One of these actions is to kill the player character in the third world of the game so he resurrects inside of an otherwise indestructable Moai.
+One of these actions is to kill the player character in the third world of the game so he resurrects inside of an otherwise indestructible Moai.
 However, a player loses whatever item they are holding in their hands while doing this, making it impossible to resurrect oneself with the eggplant.
 In late September, Spelunky streamers BaerTaffy and bisnap discovered a glitch that allows a player to destroy the blocks of which the Moai consists.
-To do this, the player needs a ball and chain, an item forced upon the player after two of Kali's altars are destroyed in a run.
+To do this, the player needs a ball and chain, an item forced upon the player as a punishment after two of Kali's altars are destroyed in a run.
+The ball and chain is heavy and slows the player's movement considerably, but its weight allows it to smash through blocks that it falls on from a height, including, via an oversight, the normally indestructible Moai blocks.
 By exploiting this glitch, a player can take any item through the Moai, including the eggplant.

-In order to reach the Yama, a player needs to carry a sceptre from level 4–1 to level 4–2.
+In order to reach Yama, a player needs to carry a sceptre from level 4–1 to level 4–2.
 As it is impossible to carry two items simultaneously, a player needs to bring a non-player character to these levels in order to carry the sceptre for them.
-However, such AI-controlled characters are difficult to manipulate and are prone to accidentally kill themselves, adding to the difficulty of solo eggplant runs.
+However, such AI-controlled characters are difficult to manipulate and are prone to accidentally kill themselves in the game's hazardous levels, adding to the difficulty of solo eggplant runs.